jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/sastisfying-app-security/index.md

 </div>

+By applying SAST
-By applying Static Application Security Testing (`SAST`) we can detect and avoid most of the security vulnerabilities listed in the previous links' pages.
+we can detect and avoid most of the security vulnerabilities listed in the previous links' pages.

 ## How does SAST work?